Making your hacking more productive

 Well, given the greatly compressed timespan of GovHack anything that can help keep you as responsive flexible – dare I say, agile.
 Use the physical resources you have to hand – pens, butchers paper, post-it notes, a whiteboard (if you can purloin one) to help give your project planning a tangible, physical presence.

 Source control and issue tracking

-We’re assuming that everyone already uses some form of source control system (Git, Mercurial, maybe SVN) already.
-If not, get thee to GitHub, GitLab, or Bitbucket and grab a copy of their respective desktop applications if your code editor doesn’t integrate that particular flavour of version control (it probably does).
+We recommend that everyone uses some form of source control.
+Examples of these are GitHub, GitLab, or Bitbucket and grab a copy of their respective desktop applications if your code editor doesn’t integrate that particular flavour of version control (it probably does).

 We’ve lumped issue tracking for bugs, feature requests, research questions, et cetera in here as well just because almost all good hosted source control providers these days build in some sort of issue tracking functionality.
 No need to reinvent the wheel or go elsewhere!

 Honestly, your best project management tool for GovHack is probably a whiteboard, or butchers paper blutacked to a wall, with different coloured post-it notes.
 It gives your an immediate, physical, tangible thing to get up and interact with, look at, scribble on, and easily rearrange that no digital system is going to come close to giving you.

 You’ve all got your own favourite code editor or IDE, right?
 A hackathon is probably not the best time to learn a whole pile of new keyboard shortcuts, but if you’re looking for inspiration go and check out Visual Studio Code, Atom, Sublime Text, and Brackets.

 Curated awesome lists of awesomeness